robert/robert.github.com/_posts/2014-12-08-fun-with-your-friends-facebook-sessions.md

 ]
 {% endhighlight %}

-You uninstall it again and delete the browser history to avoid arousing suspicion.
+You uninstall it and delete the browser history to avoid arousing suspicion.
 You fire up your laptop, import these cookies, and hit facebook.com.
 Steve Steveington’s Facebook account materialises.
+You have access.
 As long as Steve doesn’t log out and expire your now shared session, phase 1 is complete.

 Steve comes back, enormous sandwich in hand.
 But it’s too late.
 You’re in.